th0th/poeticmetric/README.md

 <a href="https://discord.poeticmetric.com"><img alt="Discord" src="https://img.shields.io/discord/866008872506097715" /></a>
 </p>

-**PoeticMetric** is a privacy-first, open source, and blazingly fast alternative to Google Analytics.
+**PoeticMetric** is a privacy-focused, open source, and blazingly fast alternative to Google Analytics.

 PoeticMetric is **privacy-first**, **transparent**, **efficient** and **sustainable**.
 If you would like to read more about PoeticMetric's vision, you can check out my manifesto: [Building a Better Web: PoeticMetric's Vision](https://www.poeticmetric.com/manifesto)